Piedmont Food & Wine Holiday

 We will finish our Piedmont’s gourmet tour by experiencing a real truffle hunt and discovering the third jewel of the local wine-making scenario, Barbera d’Asti.

-- We will first visit a Barbera d’Asti producer.
+- We will start the day at the beautiful Marchesi Alfieri estate, one of the most outstanding producers of Barbera d’Asti DOCG.
 Barbera makes dark wines that are low in tannins, thus French oak lends wine tannins of its own, giving Barbera the balanced structure it needs to support the added richness.
-Wine-tasting will follow the visit of the cellars.
+We will first visit the amazing park surrounding the baroque castle, then step down into the ageing cellars and enjoy a light lunch with their beautiful wines.

 - We will then meet a local truffle hunter and discover everything about truffles: local traditions, growth environment, overview of truffle varieties and characteristics.
 A guided tour with the “trifulao” (truffle hunter) and his dog will follow in the natural truffle grounds, to experience a real “truffle picking” along a scenic trail.
 Final tasting of white truffle (tuber magnatum pico) on some cheese, local salami, focaccia and wine.